Skip to content

 These kind of services change rapidly, which has led to the rise of rapid development frameworks and a preference for dynamic languages.

-Building for the Web means that developers already need a knowledge of Javascript, so using Node.js eases the burden on developers to maintain capability in multiple languages.
+Building for the Web means that developers already need a knowledge of JavaScript, so using Node.js eases the burden on developers to maintain capability in multiple languages.
 Also, Node.js has proven to deliver good application performance in most Web-facing scenarios.

 This can be seen across government as well, in particular the GDS front end community tend to publish their products so that they can be easily used in Ruby and Node.js, in particular.